solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 ## Common Azure development services overview

 This section explains common cloud application architectures and Azure services.
 While these services are not directly related to MySQL, they are often used in modern Azure applications.
-This content provides the fundamental understanding of the common Azure development resources.
+This content provides a fundamental understanding of the common Azure development resources.
 Subsequent material will reference these Azure services heavily.

 ### Web Apps